 Setting the rate

-The rate is set by the UAE Central Bank and published each business day on its website by late morning.
-Until recently It was calculated as an average of 10 UAE banks who submitted their daily rates, with the two highest and two lowest removed, and an average taken of the remaining rates.
+The rate is set by the UAE Central Bank and published each business day on its website.
+Until recently it was calculated as an average of 10 UAE banks who submitted their daily rates, with the two highest and two lowest removed, and an average taken of the remaining rates.

 This all changed in 2018 with the advent of a new more dynamic system.
 Bilal Khan, Dubai-based senior economist at the emerging market specialist bank Standard Chartered said.
 “We see it in the context of the move globally, in terms of setting benchmark rates, regulators are moving to an area instead of banks giving an approximate of what they think but based on actual transactions.
 In that way I think it just increases transparency around benchmark interest rates.”

 So now, a panel of banks contribute to EIBOR and the rate is based on Reuters’ methodology procedures aligned to the International Organisation of Securities Commission Principles for Financial Benchmarks.
-In other words, the new system is designed to make quotes more transparent also ensuring banks use the same criteria for their quotes.
-It’s modern and much fairer.
+In other words, the new system is designed to make things more transparent, modern and fairer.

 How will it affect my mortgage?